Keisuke Kuwata (album)

-Keisuke Kuwata is the eponymous studio album recorded by Keisuke Kuwata, the frontman of the Japanese rock band Southern All Stars.
+Keisuke Kuwata is the studio album recorded by Keisuke Kuwata, the frontman of the Japanese rock band Southern All Stars.
 It was released by Taishita label under the Victor Entertainment in July 1988, shortly after the 10th anniversary of the band.
 Aside from the 1982 live recording album Kamon Yuzo and Victor Wheels Live released under the pseudonym Yūzō Kamon, it was first Kuwata's solo effort.